All Episodes

 And so Sharpton can say all these outrageous things, but he doesn't have any power to enforce it on anybody.

-He's uh he's just a preacher.
+He's just a preacher.

 He just is an African American trying to overcome such long odds with the civil rights struggle.

-Uh we have to allow these people some headway.
+We have to allow these people some headway.

 Plus, in something that's a stark difference between those guys and us, they will not eat their own.

-They will not throw their own down the river, overboard or off the bus.
+They will not throw their own down the river overboard or off the bus.

 They rally the wagons, circle the wagons around them, and they protect each other.

-Republicans, of course, will go out there and they'll throw Gonzalez overboard, and they'll throw Rumsfeld overboard, and they'll join the chorus to get rid of whoever the Democrats want us to get rid of.
+Republicans, of course, will go out there and they'll throw Gonzalez overboard and they'll throw Rumsfeld overboard and they'll join the chorus to get rid of whoever the Democrats want us to get rid of, all because they think that's virtuous.

 And in the process, they do not understand the nature and terms of the literal war that we are in.